Here’s some information about Nafplio that can be useful while you’re there. If you have questions, please ask us!

 And what about post and bank?

 The Post Office, located at the intersection Sigrou / Sidiras Merarchias, is open eight to two, Banks have the same opening hours, except that closing time Friday is half past one.
 Post and banks are closed Saturday and Sunday.
-There is an abundance of ATMs, but a lot of shops do not accept credit cards.
+There are an abundance of ATMs, but some shops do not accept credit cards.
 NB: There are exceptions to these opening hours, so check when you are in town if necessary.

 YOUR FAITHFUL FRIEND